Vantage Pro console

 rtOutsideHum = 88 Current outside humidity as a percent.

-rtRainRate = 0.04 Current rate rate in inches per hour.
+rtRainRate = 0.04 Current rate retrainer in inches per hour.

 rtIsRaining = yes The value is "yes" is it's raining and "no" if it's not.